Last Updated on by

 Let’s look at the challenges in detail.

 Bot access is in fact the first thing to check before you get started with any web crawling project.
 Since websites are free to decide if they want to allow access to bots (web crawling spiders), you will come across websites that do not allow automated web crawling.
 The reasons for disallowing crawling could vary on a per case basis, however crawling a website that doesn’t allow web crawling is illegal and should not be attempted.
-If you find that a website you need to scrape disallows bots via their robots.txt, it is always better to find an alternative site which has similar information available to scrape.
+If you find that a website you need to crawl disallows bots via their robots.txt, it is always better to find an alternative site which has similar information available to crawl.

 Captchas have been around since a long time and they serve a great purpose – keeping spam away.
 However, they also pose a great deal of accessibility challenge to the good web crawling bots out there.
-When captchas are present on a page from where you need to scrape data from, basic web scraping setups will fail and cannot get past this barrier.
+When captchas are present on a page from where you need to crawl data from, basic web scraping setups will fail and cannot get past this barrier.
 Although the technology to overcome captchas can be implemented to acquire continuous data feeds, they could still slow down the scraping process a bit.

 Websites, on their quest to improve user experience and add new features, undergo a lot of structural changes quite often.
 Since web crawlers are written with respect to the code elements present on the webpage at the time of crawler setup, these structural changes would bring the crawlers to a halt.
 This is one of the reasons why companies outsource their web data extraction projects to a dedicated service provider who will take complete care of the monitoring and maintenance of crawlers.